-DIA currently has six operating runways, five of which are 12,000' long, with the sixth at 16,000' in length.
+DEN currently has six operating runways, five of which are 12,000' long, with the sixth at 16,000' in length.
 The airport also currently has a 1.5 million square foot main terminal building, with three remote concourses of varying sizes.
 Both the airfield and the terminal/concourse complex can be expanded to accommodate future growth.
-DIA has been designed to ultimately support as many as 12 runways, as well as a doubling of the current size of the main terminal, and the construction of two additional concourses.
+DEN has been designed to ultimately support as many as 12 runways, as well as a doubling of the current size of the main terminal, and the construction of two additional concourses.

-DIA opened on February 28, 1995, replacing Stapleton International Airport as Denver's primary commercial airport.
-DIA is served by a variety of domestic and international air carriers, and is the second largest hub for United Airlines.
-DIA is also the home and hub for Frontier Airlines, as well as a hub for Southwest Airlines.
-Passenger traffic at DIA continues at near-record levels, with 52,556,359 passengers passing through the airport in 2013.
-This was 1.1% less than the record of 53,156,278 in 2012, but continued a now six-year period of greater than 50 million annual passengers.
-The total number of aircraft operations for 2013 was 586,860.
-This was 5.1% lower than the 618,257 recorded in 2012.
+DEN opened on February 28, 1995, replacing Stapleton International Airport as Denver's primary commercial airport.
+DEN is served by a variety of domestic and international air carriers, and is the second largest hub for United Airlines.
+DEN is also the home and hub for Frontier Airlines, as well as a hub for Southwest Airlines.
+Passenger traffic at DEN continues at record levels, with 54,014,502 passengers passing through the airport in 2015.
+This was the highest yearly total in the history of DEN, and represented a 1% increase over the 53,472,514 passengers that used the airport in 2014, continuing a now eight-year period of greater than 50 million annual passengers.
+The total number of aircraft operations for 2015 was 547,648.
+This was 4.8% lower than the 575,161 recorded in 2014, continuing a recent downward trend primarily attributable to airlines choosing to fly fewer operations, but utilizing larger, higher-capacity aircraft.